ImperialCollegeLondon/IM-MAG-Data-Processing-Tools/README.md

 - `mag split-packets --limit 100 --all data/file.bin` - split the first 100 packets (spacecraft, mag, other instruments) in file.bin into individual files in folders based on apid
 - `mag split-packets --apid 1000 --apid 1001 data/*.bin` - extract all packets with apids 1000 and 1001 from all files in data/*.bin and save them into folders based on apid
 - `mag split-packets --summarise --apid 0x3e9 --report packets.csv "tests/data/1001/*.bin` - create a packets.csv file with a summary of all packets with apid 1001 in files matching data/*.bin
+- `mag filter-packets --apid 1000 --apid 1001 --output-file filtered_packets.bin data/*.bin ` - find all packets with apids 1000 and 1001 from all files in data/*.bin and merge them into a single file called filtered_packets.bin excluding any duplicates
+- `mag filter-packets --limit 100 --mag-only --output-file filtered_packets.bin data/packets.bin ` - get the first 100 MAG packets from data/packets.bin and save them into filtered_packets.bin
+- `mag parse-packets --limit 100 --apid 0x42C --output-dir parsed_packets data/packets.bin` - parse the first 100 MAG BM Science packets in data/packets.bin and save the extracted science data into CSV files in the parsed_packets folder

 ## Mag cli `USERS` Quick Start

 - Download the wheel/tar from the GitHub Actions build artifacts
-- Make sure you have the correct version of python installed (probably python3.10).
-If not use pyenv (see install pyenv section below).
+- Make sure you have the correct version of python installed.
 - Install pipx (not required but this ensures the tool is installed in it's own environment and dependencies cannot make a mess of your system)
     ```bash
     python3 -m pip install --user pipx
     ```
 - [install mag with pipx](https://pypa.github.io/pipx/docs/#pipx-install) or with pip if you must.
 From a folder that contains the whl file or the gz file install like so:
     ```bash
-    pipx install --python python3.10 ./python3.10/mag-[VERSION_HERE]-py3-none-any.whl
+    pipx install --python python3.14 ./python3.14/mag-[VERSION_HERE]-py3-none-any.whl
     ```
 - Run mag commands on the command line to check it installed ok
     ```bash